seanox/aspect-js/manual/en/expression.md

 ### Logic

-Everything that is not literal, keyword, value and method is potentially logic.
+Everything that is not literal, keyword, value and method is potentially executable logic.
-Other logic is executed directly.

 ## Expressions